This post may contain affiliate links. Please read our disclosure policy.

-How to Make Poke Bowls
+How to Make Ahi Tuna Poke Bowls

-3. Assemble: To assemble, divide the rice between four bowls.
+Step 3: To assemble, divide the rice between four bowls.
 Top the rice with marinated tuna, edamame, cucumber, avocado, mango, and green onions.
 Drizzle spicy mayo over the top of each bowl and serve immediately.

 What is “Sushi-Grade” Fish?